 Likewise, as people lived in the LM since the early Holocene (Lombardo et al., 2013b), it is to be expected that neotectonics had important effects on pre-Columbian peoples too.
-There is very little data yet about early Holocene human presence in south-

-- 5 ern Amazonia, the only study published so far (Lombardo et al., 2013b) suggests that hunter-gatherers settled in the southern LM from 10500 cal yr BP till 4200 cal yr BP approximately.
-It would seem that pre-Columbians were able to adapt to changes brought about by mid-Holocene neotectonic events; nevertheless, the formation of the Grande River megafan, approximately 4200 cal yr BP, which buried the hunter-gatherer sites, - 10 was followed by a period of about 2000 years of archaeological hiatus.
-Although the specific cause behind the Grande River avulsion is unclear, it is evident that it is basinal subsidence that, accommodating the sediment charge, created the pre-conditions for the formation of megafans.
-It is likely that the deposition of fertile sediments in southern LM created the necessary conditions for the subsequent development of complex so- - cieties in the southeastern LM, the so called Earthmovers, about 1400 cal yr BP (Lombardo et al., 2012).
+There is very little data yet about early Holocene human presence in southern Amazonia, the only study published so far (Lombardo et al., 2013b) suggests that hunter-gatherers settled in the southern LM from 10 500 till 4200 cal yr BP, approximately.
+It would seem that pre-Columbians were able to adapt to changes brought about by mid-Holocene neotectonic events; nevertheless, the formation of the Grande River megafan, approximately 4200 cal yr BP, which buried the hunter-gatherer sites, was followed by a period of about 2000 yr of archaeological hiatus.
+Although the specific cause behind the Grande River avulsion is unclear, it is evident that it is basinal subsidence that, accommodating the sediment charge, created the preconditions for the formation of megafans.
+It is likely that the deposition of fertile sediments in southern LM created the necessary conditions for the subsequent development of complex societies in the southeastern LM, the so-called Earthmovers, about 1400 cal yr BP (Lombardo et al., 2012).
 It has been suggested that, late Holocene pre-Columbian settlement patterns, adaptive strategies and social complexity followed ecological gradients of soil fertility and flood intensity (Lombardo et al., 2011b).
-The data here presented shows that these ecological gradients are, to a great extent, the expression of the un derlying geological control. - 6 Conclusions uplifting Fitzcarrald Arch is the most likely mechanism behind the observed uplift along the Linea Bala Rogaguado, the general topography of the LM, the outcropping of the basement in the northern LM, the presence of underfit rivers crossing the savannahs in the Transitional Zone, the meandering pattern of the Mamoré River and the general shape of the fluvial network.
-I suggest that the tectonic regime brought about by the
+The data here presented shows that these ecological gradients are, to a great extent, the expression of the underlying geological control.